aszenz/php-typed-schema/README.md

 To represent this schema the library provides several functions like `map2`, `map3`, `map4` that compose different decoders.

+The library also provides built-in decoders/validators that parse numeric and date strings into their respective types.

+Using them we can define our Order object's decoder/validator

 ```php
 // The type of this decoder is Decoder<Order>
 $orderDecoder = Decoder::map3(